-Corporate governance report 2012
+Corporate governance report 2013

 SSAB's organization is characterized by a decentralized work method in which responsibilities and powers are, to a large degree, delegated to the respective business areas and subsidiaries.
-SSAB is listed on Nasdaq OMX Stockholm and complies with its Rule Book for Issuers and applies the Swedish Code on Corporate Governance (the Corporate Code).
+SSAB is listed on Nasdaq OMX Stockholm and is subject to its rules and regulations, and also applies the Swedish Code on Corporate Governance (the "Corporate Code").